RandomMaerks/lexophiles-collection/README.md

 one of his body parts appears on the display.

 If you get lucky, you will see him standing on the ground, arms raising above his head, celebrating, for you have saved his life.
-Otherwise, you will be witnessing painful scene of a man whose identity you may never know leave this plane of existence right before your eyes.
+Otherwise, you will be witnessing the painful scene of a man whose identity you may never know leave this plane of existence right before your eyes.

 <img width="342" height="132" alt="image" src="https://github.com/user-attachments/assets/8ac89f6c-f7d1-42f6-a511-48ace29a488a" />